 • Outputs of this process are: the Final Acts of WRC and RRC, updated Radio Regulations, Rules of Procedure approved by the RRB.

-Proposed Process 2 (current Objective 2): To implement and apply international regulations on the use of the radio-frequency spectrum and satellite orbits
+Objective 2 achieved through Process 2: To implement and apply international regulations on the use of the radio-frequency spectrum and satellite orbits

 • Inputs are the notices from administrations on intended use of spectrum and satellite orbits.